What Is a Talent Agency?

 Performer having her picture taken on setRommel Canlas/Shutterstock

-Talent scouts will search for potential clients, including actors, models, comedians, and more, keeping their eyes peeled for promising talent.
+Talent scouts always keep their eyes open for potential clients, including actors, models, and comedians.
 They attend open mic nights and theater productions and also leverage their personal network for recommendations.
-If an agency has an open-submission policy, in which interested parties submit themselves for consideration, scouts also look there for potential.
+If an agency has an open-submission policy, in which interested parties submit themselves for consideration, scouts also look there for promising talent.

 An agent, however, isn’t necessarily going to be the first person to view your materials.
 Talent assistants, who may aspire to be agents themselves one day, will help with day-to-day administrative work.
 In addition to prescreening submissions, they may manage an agent’s phone, inbox, and calendar.
 Once signed, you’ll probably spend more time communicating with your agent’s assistant than you will with your agent.